flpbrcco/flpbrcco/README.md

 - 👋 Hi, I’m @flpbrcco
-- 👀 I’m interested, and I think that is enought!
+- 👀 I’m interested, and I think that is enough!
 - 🌱 I’m currently learning Python & C_lang family for a good base.
 - 💞️ I’m looking to collaborate on any open source project.
 - 📫 How to reach me?
 You're here! :D